shawnconner/MSDS696/README.md

  * I wanted to get a sense of if there were any ids that mapped to a high number of other individuals.
 To look at this I did a group by on the first individual id and got a count of the number of individuals each cluster had.
 I then created a bar graph in Tableau show the distribution.

  * I also wanted to get a sense of the max number of clusters to expect.
 To get this estimate I looked at the number of distinct individuals in the first position of model output.
-I expected the number of unique individuals in my graph to be X based on that.
+I expected the number of unique individuals in my graph to be 1,186,419,757 based on that.

   * The last thing I did was check to see how many of the individuals in the first column appeard in the second column.
 This gave me a sense of how many clusters would expand out beyond the initial grouping.